 Pain-point navigation that speaks to problems, not services

 The business model is unique: a franchise connecting entrepreneurs with vetted CPA moms nationwide.
-Video testimonials from named clients (a real estate investor, winery owner Deanna, solopreneur LuAnne) provide authentic social proof, and a founder intro video establishes personal credibility.
-The “Book a Free Consultation” CTA appears above the fold and is repeated mid-page.
+Video testimonials from named clients and a founder intro video carry more weight than written quotes, especially for a franchise model where prospects need to trust the system, not just one CPA.
+A free consultation CTA appears above the fold and is repeated mid-page.

 SEO coverage is limited.
 The homepage, services, and about pages show nearly identical content (possibly a single-page scrolling design).
 No blog, FAQ, or location pages are visible, capping organic search reach.